-20-0520 Proposed Interim Advisory Committee for Potential November 2020 Ballot Measure
+8.b.
+Approval of Proposed Interim Advisory Committee for Potential November 2020 Ballot Measure

-Review of the requirements for an Advisory Committee for the Bay Area Housing Finance Authority (BAHFA), and discussion of potential members proposed by the MTC Chair and ABAG President.
+Review of requirements for an Advisory Committee for the Bay Area Housing Finance Authority (BAHFA), and ratification of members proposed by the ABAG President and MTC Chair.